elsampsa/darknet-python/README.md

 Darknet is an OpenSource convoluted neural network library, see [here](https://pjreddie.com/darknet/)

-This package features a neat Python3 API for darknet together with debian packaging
+This package features a Python3 API for darknet together with debian packaging for easy distribution.

+*No config files, image label jpg directories (!) etc.  Just a clean & simple Python3 API that works out of the box*

 ## Getting started